 Additional tension stems from the lack of structure during the summer.
 Without the safe framework of school, kids are at greater risk of hanging out on the street and getting into trouble.
 Needy children are also at risk of the "summer slide"- falling behind in reading and math skills, a widespread phenomenon prevalent in impoverished homes.

 Summer in poverty is a season of standstill, malnutrition and risk-which make it a season of instability and crisis.
-At Yad Eliezer we are working to combat this through our Summer Relief Campaign.
+As one of the biggest Jewish charities that help the poor, Yad Eliezer works to combat this through our Summer Relief Campaign.
 You can help, too.
 Your donations to this program are crucial-they will help keep children fed and homes functional during the long summer break, giving families that are in desperate need, a bit of a break, too.